Diagonalize Matrix Calculator

 -1 doesn't have a square root, so why not imagine that it does and call it

 i.
 Funnily enough, they actually named it the imaginary number and called this whole new extension complex numbers.
-But, to give credit where credit is due, complex numbers are extremely useful in all kinds of sciences, including physics and statistics.
+But, to give credit where credit is due, complex numbers are extremely useful in all kinds of sciences, including and .

 So, now that we have all these fancy numbers, what good can we do with them?
 That's right - take a boatload of them, write them in a table and treat them as one thing.